piccolomo/plotext/readme/basic.md

 ```

 ![stem](https://raw.githubusercontent.com/piccolomo/plotext/master/data/stem.png)
-If a numerical value is passed to the `fillx` or `filly` parameters, it is intended as the `y` or `x` level, respectively, where the filling should stop.
-If the string value `"internal"` is provided, the filling will stop when another data point is reached respectively vertically or horizontally (if it exists).

 [Main Guide](https://github.com/piccolomo/plotext#guide), [Basic Plots](https://github.com/piccolomo/plotext/blob/master/readme/basic.md#basic-plots)

 ## Multiple Data Sets

 Multiple data sets can be plotted using consecutive plotting functions.
+The `label` parameter, available in most plotting function, is used to add an entry in the **plot legend**, shown in the upper left corner of the plot canvas.

 Here is an example:

 ```python
 import plotext as plt